uwuclxdy/uwuweb/docs/project-functions.md

 ### Period Management:

-- `addPeriod(): void` - Creates class period with initial attendance.
+- `addPeriod(): void` - Creates a new period for a class with initial attendance records.
-- `updatePeriod(): void` - Updates period date and label.
+- `updatePeriod(): void` - Updates date and label information for an existing period.
-- `deletePeriod(): void` - Removes period and related attendance.
+- `deletePeriod(): void` - Deletes a period and all associated attendance records.

 ### Attendance Recording:

-- `saveAttendance(): void` - Records single student attendance.
+- `saveAttendance(): void` - Saves attendance status for a single student.
-- `bulkAttendance(): void` - Records multiple student attendance.
+- `bulkAttendance(): void` - Saves attendance status for multiple students at once.

 ### Justification Management:

-- `justifyAbsence(): void` - Processes absence justification by role.
+- `justifyAbsence(): void` - Records or approves absence justification based on user role.
-- `getStudentAttendance(): void` - Returns student attendance statistics.
+- `getStudentAttendance(): void` - Gets attendance summary and statistics for a student.

 ### Access Control Helpers:

-- `teacherHasAccessToClass(int $classSubjectId): bool` - Verifies teacher's class-subject access.
+- `teacherHasAccessToClass(int $classSubjectId): bool` - Verifies teacher has access to class-subject.
-- `teacherHasAccessToPeriod(int $periodId): bool` - Verifies teacher's period access.
+- `teacherHasAccessToPeriod(int $periodId): bool` - Verifies teacher has access to specific period.
-- `teacherHasAccessToEnrollment(int $enrollId): bool` - Verifies teacher's enrollment access.
+- `teacherHasAccessToEnrollment(int $enrollId): bool` - Verifies teacher has access to student enrollment.
-- `studentOwnsEnrollment(int $enrollId): bool` - Confirms student owns enrollment record.
+- `studentOwnsEnrollment(int $enrollId): bool` - Checks if current student owns the enrollment record.

 ## /api/grades.php